Brena (footballer)

 Brena Carolina Vianna de Oliveira (born 28 October 1996), simply known as Brena, is a Brazilian footballer who plays as a midfielder for Palmeiras and the Brazil women's national team.

 Club career

 Vasco da Gama

 Born in Rio de Janeiro, Brena finished her formation with Vasco da Gama, making her senior debut with the club against Kindermann on 18 September 2014.

 Flamengo

 She moved to Flamengo in the following year, making her debut against Centro Olímpico on 23 September 2015.

 Centro Olímpico

-Brena represented Centro Olímpico in the 2016 season, scoring on her debut against América Mineiro on 21 January 2016, scoring in the 82nd minute.
+Brena represented Centro Olímpico in the 2016 season, scoring in the 82nd minute on her debut, against América Mineiro on 21 January 2016.